Writing Nix Flakes

 Section titled “Build Process”When you run mvmctl build --flake .:

-- The flake is copied into the Lima VM
+- The flake is copied into the Linux environment (Lima VM on macOS, native on Linux)

-nix buildruns inside the Lima VM- The resulting closure is packed into the rootfs
+nix buildruns inside that environment- The resulting closure is packed into the rootfs

 - Kernel and rootfs artifacts are cached